 Dress.
 In England and temperate climates.
-Occurrences when worn.
+Occasions when worn.
 In hot climates.
 No. Articles.
 No. Articles.
 Marching Order Blue.
 10 Forage Cap or Helmet as ordered.
 Serge Frock.
 Serge Trousers.
 Black Ankle Boots.
 Sam Browne Belt with Two Straps.
 Sword and Scabbard.
 Brown Gloves.
 White Soft Shirt and Collar.
 Black Tie.
 Whistle and Cord.
 Haversack and Waterbottle.
-Field Glasses Revolver and } If ordered Pouch. } ordered Waterproof Coat.
+Field Glasses Revolver and } If Pouch. ordered.
+Waterproof Coat.
 Guards on shore.
 Inspections.
 Changes of station.
 Embarkations and Disembarkations.
 11 Forage Cap with White Cover or Helmet as ordered.
 Khaki Drill Tunic.
 Breeches, Mounted Pattern, Cavalry Drill or Shorts with Puttees.
 Drab Soft Shirt and Collar.
 Drab Tie.
 Remainder as in No. 10.
+Note. -Mounted Officers- Riding Breeches, Black Ankle Boots and Leggings, Spurs.
+Sword carried on the Saddle, edge to the rear, when mounted.
+If carried, will be worn on banderole.
 Marching Order Khaki Service Dress.
 12 S.D.
 Cap, Helmet or Steel Helmet, as ordered.
 S.D.
 Tunic.
 S.D.
 Breeches Knickerbocker.
 Puttees.
 Sam Browne Belt or Web Equipment as ordered.
 Active Service.
 Manoeuvres.
 Landing from Ships and as ordered.
 13 Khaki Drill Tunic.
 Breeches Mounted pattern Cavalry drill, or Shorts as ordered.
 Remainder as in No. 11.
+Note. -Mounted Officers- Breeches Mounted pattern Bedford Cord, Black Leggings and Spurs.
+For details of clothing and accoutrements in No. 11 Dress, see F.S.
+Manual, 1924 (Infantry Battalion).
+Dismounted Officers will wear the Naval "Pistol Equipment" if Web Equipment is ordered.